Skip to content

 Tutorials often lie about time.
 “Set up X in 10 minutes” rarely accounts for the real time: deciding what to put in each field, understanding the concepts, backtracking when something doesn’t fit.

-• Trade name and your email.
+• Trade name of the restaurant and your email.

-• Hours of at least one service (e.g. dinner 8 pm – 11:30 pm, Thu–Sat).
+• Hours for at least one service (e.g. dinner from 8:00 PM to 11:30 PM, Thursday to Saturday).

 Minute 1-2: account and restaurant profile

-• Trade name (shown in guest confirmations).
+• Trade name (shown in customer confirmations).

 • Address and phone.

-• Timezone (auto-detected but reviewable).
+• Time zone (auto-detected, but reviewable).

 • Default language for the widget.

-Don’t get stuck choosing the “final” name: you can change it later without affecting anything.
+Don’t get stuck picking the “definitive name”: you can change it later without affecting anything.

 Minute 3: define a zone and its capacity

-Minute 4–5: configure a service
+Minute 4-5: set up a service

 • Name: “Dinner”.